How to Open a Salon

 Once you have stocked your salon with supplies and hired stellar stylists, it’s almost time to open your doors.
 But before you do, you want to make sure you have a way to accept payments and make money.

 Let’s start with taking payments.
 You want to look for a payments processor with clear pricing and no hidden fees.
-Your payments system should allow you to take whatever form of payment your clients want to use, including contactless card, chip and PIN and mobile payments like Apple Pay.
+Your payments system should allow you to take whatever form of payment your clients want to use, including EMV chip, NFC (mobile payments like Apple Pay) and magstripe.

 When you are assessing different payments processors, be sure to ask the following questions: